LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-2-PromptEngineering.md

 ## Chain-of-Thought Prompting

-**Explanation**: Chain-of-thought prompting improves reasoning by breaking down complex tasks into a sequence of logical steps, enabling the model to solve problems more effectively³⁴.
+**Explanation**: Chain-of-thought prompting improves reasoning by breaking down complex tasks into a sequence of logical steps, enabling the model to solve problems more effectively.
+Each step will take into account the result of the previous step and build on it.

+**Examples**

-- **Example**: “To solve the equation 2x + 3 = 7, first subtract 3 from both sides, then divide by 2.”
+- Prompt: To solve the equation 2x + 3 = 7, first subtract 3 from both sides, then divide by 2.

+  Result: The AI provides a step-by-step solution with the result x = 2.

+- Prompt: Solve this word problem step-by-step:
+  There are 12 apples in a basket.
+John takes 3 apples, and  then Mary takes 4 apples.
+How many apples are left in the basket?
+  Step 1: What is the starting number of apples?
+  Step 2: How many apples are left after John takes his share?
+  Step 3: How many apples are left after Mary takes her share?

-- **Result**: The AI provides a step-by-step solution, improving accuracy.
+  Result: The AI provides a step-by-step solution with the result that there are 7 apples left in the basket.

+- Write a short fictional story (around 200 words) about a character who finds a mysterious antique key.
+Follow these
+  steps:

+  1. Imagine the main character – who are they?
+What is their life like?

+  2. Where do they find the key?
+Describe the setting and how the key appears.

+  3. What makes the key so intriguing?
+Does it have strange markings?
+A particular shape?

+  4. What does the character decide to do with the key?
+Do they try to find what it unlocks?

+     Result: An interesting story that is composed based on the steps in the prompt.

 ## Role Prompting